hercules-ci/legacy-old-hercules/docs/faq.rst

 Not determined yet, there `will be a command <https://github.com/hercules-ci/hercules/issues/13>`_ eventually.

-Q: What does eelco think of this project, how likely is it that hydra will be replaced by it?
+Q: What does Eelco think of this project, how likely is it that hydra will be replaced by it?
 *********************************************************************************************

 No official word out yet.
 It's too soon.